 The Crops of the Future Collaborative is a public-private, multi-partner consortium convened by the Foundation for Food and Agriculture Research to accelerate global efforts to develop crops needed to meet food system challenges 20-50 years from now.
-Bringing together leading companies and research organizations, the consortium will leverage the knowledge, capabilities and financial resources of partners to expand scientific understanding of the genes and traits that give rise to the characteristics crops will need to adapt to changing environments.
+Bringing together leading companies and research organizations, the consortium will leverage the knowledge, capabilities and financial resources of partners to expand the scientific understanding of traits that give rise to complex characteristics crops will need to adapt to changing environments.

 The Crops of the Future Collaborative will generate knowledge that will bolster the breeding toolbox for multiple crops, strengthening essential scientific efforts in areas such as:

-1) Understanding the genes, pathways, processes, and traits that influence desirable crop qualities in multiple environments
+1) Understanding the biochemical, physiological, and molecular mechanisms and pathways that influence traits for complex characteristics in multiple environments

 2) Prediction models for ideotype development and

 3) Adapting or generating tools that apply across all crops within the consortium